rebeccadavidsson/project/REPORT.md

 The hardest part of this project was creating a sunburst diagram and especially converting the data into a format that could be used for the sunburst.
 First, I tried to convert the data with a python script that made a dictionary.
 I wrote a recursive function that added nodes to a dictionary until the highest depth was reached.
 Then I encountered another problem; the dictionary did not handle differend key-names.
 After some research, I tried to write a recursive function in Javascript to convert the data, which was harder than I initially thought, because every depth of the dictionary had a different lenght (13 years, 12 months, 52 weeks).
 Eventually, I wrote some different functions to get the structure that I wanted (see figure).
 ![Alt text](doc/sunburst_format.png)

 Another challenge was to get all elements in the correct position on the page.
 I did not use bootstrap, because I was under the impression that using bootstrap-columns also ruled out other possibilities.
 Looking back, I don't know if that actually was a wise choice.
-On the other side, I learned so much about positioning of elements in HTML.
+On the other side, I learned a lot about positioning of elements in HTML and CSS.

 ### Acquired Skills
 * Never before had I heared of D3.partition().
 I learned to partition data into parent, child, value and depth, which is useful for several things such as treemaps, packed circles or network graphs.